-We are hiring!
+Join Our Team!
 Shortletsmalta Limited is seeking to recruit Guest Relations Host to make our clients feel welcome and ensure their pleasant and comfortable stay in our properties!
-Main Duties: ✔️ Ensure that the booked accommodation is in top shape prior to the clients' arrival; ✔️ Meeting and greeting guests upon arrival at their apartment … Continue reading We are hiring!
+Main Duties: ✔️ Ensure that the booked accommodation is in top shape prior to the clients' arrival; ✔️ Meeting and greeting guests upon arrival at their apartment … Continue reading Join Our Team!
 Guest Relations Host Vacancy

 Thinking about visiting Malta in the spring?
 Well if you’re not you definitely should be!
 Experiencing the island around this time of the year means that you’ll be in for a Mediterranean treat.
 The Maltese spring is generally warmer than most, and there’s a pretty solid chance you’ll see many of the locals jumping at … Continue reading 5 Reasons to Visit Malta in Spring

 This week we cross over to our sister island: Gozo.
 The Citadel is a unique and ancient city which towers high above the island’s capital Victoria.
 This fortified city has recently undergone major restoration and is expected to be nominated as a UNESCO world heritage site.
 An amazing place that’s definitely worth a visit! … Continue reading (Video) The Cittadella